cristina-iacob/ETL-Project/README.md

 ### Avocado_toast
+B
-Find the best city where to live and also aford daily avocado toast
+est city where to live and also aford daily avocado toast